kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 **Considered.** Allow HTTPRoute matching to re-invoke the pre-routing chain if a filter after HTTPRoute selection mutates a matching input.

-**Rejected for v1** because:
+**Rejected** because:

 * Introduces loop-detection semantics that different data planes model very differently.
 For example,NGINX rewrite loops, Envoy `clearRouteCache()`, and HAProxy frontend/backend split.
-* Single-pass matches the provisional position and mirrors GEP-5091.
+* Single-pass matches this GEP's stated position and mirrors GEP-5091.
 * Complex enough to warrant its own follow-up GEP if a concrete use case emerges.